Shivam5022/.dotfiles/README.md

 - Install tmux
 - Copy the config files and create symbolic links
 - `tmux source ~/.tmux.conf` to apply the changes

+## Wezterm Config

+- Install wezterm on your machine
+- Copy the config files and create symbolic links